mixedbredie/strategi-for-pgrouting/README.md

 Merge the roads
 ---------------

-+ unzip the downloaded strategi data
++ unzip the downloaded strategi data to a suitable location.
-+ using QGIS you can merge all the roads layers to make one layer.
++ using QGIS you can merge all the roads shapefiles to make one shapefile layer.
-+ Vector Menu > Data Management > Merge Shapefiles To One
++ From the Vector Menu choose Data Management > Merge Shapefiles To One
-+ Choose all roads layers
++ Choose all roads layers from the folder
-+ create merged layer
++ Save the merged roads layer
 + Add the new layer to QGIS

 Load to the database
 --------------------

 + Use the DB Manager in QGIS to load the data to PostGIS
-+ create schema - os_strategi (or use public)
++ Optionally create a new schema: os_strategi (or use public)
++ Create table: strat_rds
++ Set the primary key field: gid
++ Set the geometry field: geometry
++ Set the SRID: 27700
-+ create table - strat_rds
++ Check box to create single part features
-+ set gid, geometry field, SRID 27700, create spatial index.
++ Check the box to create spatial index.

 Create a network table
 ----------------------